-Approved applications will be kept on file along with evidence of need and signed data protection notice by the SENDCo/Assessor.
+Approved applications will be kept on file along with evidence of need and signed data protection notice by the SENCo/Assessor.

-The SENDCO/Learning Support Administrator will enter the access arrangements into Arbor, including the expiry date, and the Exams Manager will ensure that the appropriate arrangements are put in place for all the candidates' examinations.
+The SENCO/Learning Support Administrator will enter the access arrangements into Arborand the Exams Manager will ensure that the appropriate arrangements are put in place for all the candidates' examinations.